 The Shark Rotator comes with a few more bells and whistles, like LED headlamps, a cord wrap, text notations, the redesigned comfort hose handle, and an advanced collection of accessories, like the upholstery brush.

-The price on the Shark Navigator is usually around $20 less than the Shark Rotator.
+The price on the Shark Navigator is usually a bit less in terms of price, than the Shark Rotator.

 Should You Buy the Shark Navigator?

 The Shark Navigator comes with a wide range of included accessories, an XL Dust bin, swivel steering, and the 2-in-1 ability to run as an upright or a handheld canister vacuum.

 I would recommend the Shark Navigator Lift-Away Pro to people who:

 - Want a lower price tag – While the difference is not significant, the Shark Navigator does generally fall at a lower price than the Shark Rotator Pro.
 While both are affordabke, the Navigator Pro will leave a little extra in your pocketbook.

 - Want a larger dust bin capacity – If you want a larger dust bin, the Shark Navigator Pro is the vacuum to go with, as the dust bin has almost twice the capacity of the Shark Rotator Pro.